This post originally appeared in VICE UK

 The sleek interiors, mood lighting, ease of access and hundreds of boutique shopping experiences on offer attracts thousands every day.
 Three years after it opened, the scale of the place is still daunting.
 To drive round it is to be within an archetype of dystopia so overblown you almost cringe at the barefaced nature of it.
 Indicatively, though there are signs directing you to places further afield—central London, Leytonstone, Leyton, Stansted airport—there are none pointing you towards the older end of Stratford, towards the old town hall or the 1970s-built Stratford Centre.
 It is as if turbo-charged, 21st-century London would rather not know about the old Stratford.
 Because it has invented an entirely new one.

 Walk into the Stratford Centre and the old shopping precinct is a world apart from Westfield.
 People predicted that it would close as soon as the giant opened, but it has survived, and has become a 24-hour hub of the community since.

 Through the evening and into the night, the Stratford Centre houses a community of skaters, dancers and body-poppers who move liberated from stereo to stereo.
 It's like being in an 80s version of the future.

-The Stratford Centre is like no shopping centre I've ever seen, in that security generally leave you alone.
-I spy some skaters hanging in one of the ventricles that comes off the centre – lads called CJ, Alex and Norman, all from Russia.
+The Stratford Centre is like no shopping center I've ever seen, in that security generally leave you alone.
+I spy some skaters hanging in one of the ventricles that comes off the center—lads called CJ, Alex and Norman, all from Russia.
 CJ has been coming for three years.
-They come for the "good atmosphere", he says.
+They come for the "good atmosphere," he says.
 "The first time I came here I thought they were gonna kick us out straight away.
 But they didn't.
 I think security just can't because so many people [like us] come here."